 If our grandfathers lived in an era of analog and our fathers in a time of digital, we’ve landed squarely in the future of smart — watches, that is.
-These whirring gems have been kicking around for the past few years and while they at first seemed like little more than Jetson playthings, they’ve come a long way in terms of both affordability and accessibility.
+These whirring gems have been kicking around for the past few years.
+While they seemed at first like little more than Jetson-esque playthings, they’ve come a long way in terms of affordability, accessibility, and practicality.

-At this point, Apple has pretty much set the standard for smartwatch technology, so it’s no surprise that the brand’s latest offering (the Series 5) would end up on this list.
-Built with an aluminum case and a sports band, this accessory is packed with exciting features, including retina display with force touch, a built-in compass, optimal heart sensor, accelerometer, Wi-Fi, Bluetooth capability, and Ion-X strengthened glass.
+At this point, Apple has pretty much set the standard for smartwatch technology, so it’s no surprise that the brand’s latest offering (the Series 6) would end up on this list.
+Built with a stainless steel case and a handcrafted, clasp- and buckle-free Leather Link band, this accessory is packed with exciting features, including an always-on retina display with force touch, a built-in compass, optical heart sensor, accelerometer, Wi-Fi, Bluetooth capability, and Ion-X strengthened glass.
 Plus, it’s water-resistant with a battery life lasting up to 18 hours.
 Wow, indeed.
 Here are our favorite Apple Watch bands.

 Samsung Galaxy Watch Active2

-If you’re in the market for something a little sleeker than the Apple Watch, I’d recommend checking out the Galaxy Watch from Samsung.
-Personally, I love this timepiece, as I appreciate its fun interface and sleek, circular design.
-I also think it could make a fantastic pick for athletes, as it has a built-in pacesetter to keep up with your jogging rhythm as well as exercise trackers and goal-setting functionality.
-And once you’ve worked it out, you can use the watch’s sleep tracker to monitor (and optimize!) your Zzzs.
+If you’re in the market for something a little more streamlined than the latest Apple Watch, check out the Galaxy Watch Active2 from Samsung.
+The simple, circular design and oversized numerical interface is fun, sleek, and straightforward.
+It’s a fantastic smartwatch for athletes, as it has a built-in pacesetter to keep up with your jogging rhythm as well as exercise trackers and goal-setting functionality.
+And once you’ve worked it out, you can use the watch’s sleep tracker to monitor (and even optimize!) your Zzz’s.

 Fitbit Versa 2

 For something a little more affordable, consider the Fitbit Versa 2.
 This health and fitness smartwatch comes with a ton of cool features, including built-in Amazon Alexa functionality, sleep and fitness tools, heart-rate tracking, Spotify, and more!
-Though a little more “basic” in initial appearance, the Versa 2 could be a great pick for folks who want a user-friendly and easy-to-read interface that feels the most “smart-watchy” of the Fitbit suite of products.
+Though a little “basic” in appearance, the Versa 2 is a great pick for folks who want a user-friendly, easy-to-read interface that feels the most “smartwatch-y” of the Fitbit suite of products.
 One caveat?
 Most of the

 Fossil Gen 5